 In general, one host should not be allowed to occupy unlimited bandwidth, particularly when the device malfunctions.
 For example, so-called "broadcast storms" could be caused by an incorrectly configured topology, or a malfunctioning device.
-The Moxa switch not only prevents broadcast storms, but can also be configured to a different ingress rate for all packets, giving administrators full control of their limited bandwidth to prevent undesirable effects caused by unpredictable faults.
+Moxa industrial Ethernet switches not only prevents broadcast storms, but can also be configured to a different ingress rate for all packets, giving administrators full control of their limited bandwidth to prevent undesirable effects caused by unpredictable faults.